Gemini-Commerce/go-client-inventory/docs/InventoryApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInventoryListStockItemsBySkusRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListStockItemsBySkusRequest struct via the builder pattern

 Name | Type | Description  | Notes